tmtxt/tmtxt.github.com/_drafts/2018-05-18-some-optimizations-in-rethinkdb-part-2.md

 **Part 1 here**.

 > Yes, it's RethinkDB, a discontinued product.
 Again, read my introduction in the previous post.
 > It's not only about RethinkDB but it also the basic idea for many other database systems.
+This post introduces other techniques that I and the have applied at AR to maximize the workload that RethinkDB can handle but most of them can be applied for other database systems as well.

-# Increase the Memory
+# Increase the Memory with NVME SSD

-Hmm, sound like a very obvious solution?
+This is applicable for the ones that are running on cloud services that support this kind of SSD interface only.

 # Quick flush vs Late flush

 # Temporary data, scale with K8S